Blairmore School: Blairmore House

 Blairmore House, the former school's premises, is a Victorian country house set amid 50 acre of park and woodland beside the River Deveron, 6 mi from Huntly, 40 mi from Aberdeen and 60 mi from Inverness.
 The house was designed by the architect Alexander Marshall Mackenzie and was built in 1884 as a private house for Alexander Geddes, a wealthy businessman and great-great grandfather of the former British Prime Minister David Cameron.
-Cameron's father, Ian Donald Cameron, was born in the house in 1932.
+Cameron's father, Ian Donald Cameron, born in 1932, is incorrectly said to have been born in Blairmore House.
 Geddes made his fortune in Chicago in the US in the trading of grain in the 1850s, and a safe belonging to him which survived the Great Fire of Chicago was installed in the house's Billiard Room.

-During the Second World War it served as GHQ Home Forces for some of the Auxiliary Units based in Aberdeenshire and had a training area within the grounds of the house and nearby land.
+During the Second World War the house served as GHQ Home Forces for some of the auxiliary units based in Aberdeenshire and had a training area within the grounds of the house and nearby land.
 Auxunit Patrols was a special force consisting of between six and eight men trained in the utmost secrecy to a high standard.
 In the event of a German invasion, they would go to ground and carry out a clandestine war against the occupying forces.

 After the school's closure, Blairmore House was run as a private hunting lodge for several years.
 The building is now used as a prayer and intercession training school and retreat centre run by an evangelical Christian group called Ellel Ministries.

 Blairmore House is a Category C listed building.